shinya2001/ASC-Hook/README.md

 For most applications, ASC-Hook does not require signal-based interception.
 However, if you encounter a situation where it is necessary, you may need to modify the configuration file to enable the completeness policy.
 See [Document/Completeness.pdf](./Document/Completeness.pdf) for more details.

+Additionally, the MPI-based BFS program we developed (used as a benchmark), along with its data generator, is provided in the `test` directory.
+Feel free to check it out if needed.